Your Survival Guide to Present and Past Tense Verbs

 Immediate future actionOkay, I’ll eat now.Está bem, como já.

-[!tip] Real-life note on meals In Portugal, we usually say tomar o pequeno-almoço (have breakfast) and use the verbs almoçar/jantar (have lunch/dinner).
-We still use comer for food in general: Como fruta todos os dias, Comemos bacalhau ao Natal, etc.
+[!tip] A note on meals In Portugal, you’ll usually hear tomar o pequeno-almoço (have breakfast) and the verbs almoçar/jantar (have lunch/dinner).
+Comer still works for food in general: Como fruta todos os dias, Comemos bacalhau ao Natal, etc.

 Using abrir